boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Computing metrics may change very frequently (see {{?I-D.yao-cats-ps-usecases}} for a discussion).
 How frequently such information is distributed is to be determined as part of the specification of any communication protocol (including routing protocols) that may be used to distribute the information.
 Various options can be considered, such as (but not limited to) interval-based updates, threshold-triggered updates, or policy-based updates.

 Additionally, the C-NMA collects network-related capabilities and metrics.
 These may be collected and distributed by existing routing protocols, although extensions to such protocols may be required to carry additional information (e.g., link latency).
-The C-NMA distributes the network metrics to the C-PSes so that they can use the combination of service and network metrics to determine the best Egress CATS-Router to provide access to a service contact instance and invoke the compute function required by a service demand.
+The C-NMA distributes the network metrics to the C-PSes so that they can use the combination of service and network metrics to determine the best Egress CATS-Forwarder to provide access to a service contact instance and invoke the compute function required by a service demand.

 Network metrics may also change over time.
 Dynamic routing protocols may take advantage of some information or capabilities to prevent the network from being flooded with state change information (e.g., Partial Route Computation (PRC) of OSPFv3 {{?RFC5340}}).
 C-NMAs should also be configured or instructed like C-SMAs to determine when and how often updates should be notified to the C-PSes.

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be distributed.
-There is a client attached to the netowrk via "CATS-Router 1".
-There are three instances of the service with CS-ID "1": two are located at "Edge Site 2" attached via "CATS-Router 2" and have CIS-IDs "1" and "2"; the third service contact instance is located at "Edge Site 3" attached via "CATS-Router 3" and with CIS-ID "3".
+There is a client attached to the netowrk via "CATS-Forwarder 1".
+There are three instances of the service with CS-ID "1": two are located at "Edge Site 2" attached via "CATS-Forwarder 2" and have CIS-IDs "1" and "2"; the third service contact instance is located at "Edge Site 3" attached via "CATS-Forwarder 3" and with CIS-ID "3".
 There is also a second service with CS-ID "2" with only one service contact instance located at "Edge Site 2".

-In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Router 2" distributes the service metrics for both service contact instances (i.e., (CS-ID 1, CIS-ID 1) and (CS-ID 1, CIS-ID 2)).
+In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Forwarder 2" distributes the service metrics for both service contact instances (i.e., (CS-ID 1, CIS-ID 1) and (CS-ID 1, CIS-ID 2)).
 Note that this information may be aggregated into a single advertisement, but in this case, the metrics for each service contact instance are indicated separately.
 Similarly, the C-SMA agent located at "Edge Site 2" advertises the service metrics for the two services hosted by "Edge Site 2".

-The service metric advertisements are processed by the C-PS hosted by "CATS-Router 1".
+The service metric advertisements are processed by the C-PS hosted by "CATS-Forwarder 1".
 The C-PS also processes network metric advertisements sent by the C-NMA.
-All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Router according to the initial  client's service demand, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service contact instances as reported by the metrics, and the state of the network.
+All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Forwarder according to the initial  client's service demand, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service contact instances as reported by the metrics, and the state of the network.

 ~~~ aasvg
             Service CS-ID 1, instance CIS-ID 1 <metrics>